bltarkany/liri-node-app/README.md

 };
 ```

-5. Next, create a file named `.env`, add the following to it, replacing the values with your API keys (no quotes) once you have them:
+5. Create a file named `.env`, add the following to it, replacing the values with your API keys (no quotes) once you have them:
+  (The dotenv npm package will allow this info to be readable without any extra syntax)

 ```js
 # Spotify API keys